alxcreate/adaptivecard-powershell-module/README.md

 AdaptiveCard is a PowerShell module that enables creation and sending of Adaptive Cards - a card-based UI framework that works across multiple platforms including Microsoft Teams.

+Module using Adaptive Cards schema version 1.5.
+Be sure what your target platform supports any [features you are using](https://github.com/Microsoft/AdaptiveCards/?tab=readme-ov-file#supported-features).

 ## Installation

 The module is available through the [PowerShell Gallery](https://powershellgallery.com/packages/AdaptiveCard/).